DecarbNexus/useeio_sectors_disaggregation/README.md

 ## Requirements

 This workflow installs packages on first run.
-At minimum, you’ll need:
+At minimum, you'll need:

 - Internet access (to install packages and download model specs)
-- R packages: pacman, yaml, dplyr, reshape2, knitr, httr, openxlsx, stringr, tidyr, devtools, useeior
+- R packages: pacman, yaml, dplyr, reshape2, knitr, httr, openxlsx, stringr, tidyr, cli, devtools, useeior, arrow (for Parquet), jsonlite (for JSON/JSON-LD)
-- Pandoc only if you want to “Knit”/render a document (RStudio bundles it; otherwise install separately)
+- Pandoc only if you want to "Knit"/render a document (RStudio bundles it; otherwise install separately)

 The R Markdown takes care of installing `devtools`/`useeior` versions that match your selected SEF version.